-Authorize the Department of Health and Human Services, Division of Public Health Services, to enter into a contract with JSI Research and Training Institute, Inc. (d/b/a Community Health Institute) (VC#161611-B001) Bow, NH, in the amount of \$1,317,460 to enhance comprehensive tobacco prevention and cessation program initiatives, with the option to renew for up to three (3) additional years, effective February 28, 2021 or upon Governor and Council approval, whichever is later, through February 28, 2024.
-46% Federal Funds.
-54% General Funds.
+Authorize the Department of Health and Human Services, Division of Public Health Services, to amend an existing contract with JSI Research and Training Institute, Inc. d/b/a/Community Health Institute (VC#161611-B001), Bow, NH, to continue enhancing comprehensive tobacco prevention and cessation program initiatives, by increasing the price limitation by \$151,062 from \$1,317,460 to \$1,468,522 with no change to the contract completion date of February 28, 2024, effective upon Governor and Council approval.
+55% Federal Funds.
+45% General Funds.